alsenet-labs/merklizer/README.md

 # README

-The actual demo is hashing files using SHA512-256, building a Merkle tree from those hashes and anchoring the Merkle root directly to the Ethereum blockchain (using the [MetaMask browser extension](https://metamask.io/)) or a local node.
+The actual demo is hashing files using SHA512-256, building a Merkle tree from those hashes and anchoring the Merkle root on the Bitcoin and Ethereum blockchains.

+On the Ethereum blockchain (using the [MetaMask browser extension](https://metamask.io/)) or a local node.

+On the Bitcoin blockchain using a public service (eg: https://blockexplorer.com).

-After the blockchain transaction appears on the blockchain, it allows you to download a zip archive containing all the Merkle proofs and the anchoring details, one json per input file.
+After the blockchain transaction appears on the blockchain(s), it allows you to download a zip archive containing all the Merkle proofs and the anchoring details, one json per input file.